 Change your password regularly.
 By default, you receive an email notification when your account is being accessed.
 If you cannot remember having accessed your account at the specified date and time, change your password immediately.
 You will receive an email that your account is locked after three (3) incorrect entries.
 You can change your password by accessing ‘My Account’, then selecting ‘Preferences’.

 For an additional level of safety, you can enable Strong Authentication if you agree to two-factor authentication in your preference area of your account after registration.
 Every time you try to access your account, a one-time password is sent to your registered email.
 This one-time password is needed in addition to your normal password to gain access.
 You can enable Strong Authentication from ‘My Account’ and selecting ‘Preferences’.

 If you have forgotten your password, you can reset it by clicking ‘Forgotten Password?’ from the Log In screen and following instructions.

-To view a detailed account history, from ‘My Account’ you can see the previous 6 months history under the ‘My Transactions’ link.
-For information on wagers placed over 6 months ago, you may contact Us as email@example.com, or call us at (855) 754-1200.
+To view a detailed account history, from ‘My Account’ select the ‘Account History’ link.
+For assistance in obtaining your account history, you may contact Us at firstname.lastname@example.org, or call us at (855) 754-1200.